califano-lab/ARACNe3/README.md

 g_9987_
 ```
 ### Dataset
 A copula-transformed expression profile as a `.tsv` (tab separated value) file, with genes on rows and samples on columns.
-Do not include any important information in the first row, except for equal spacing as the rows below.
+Do not include any important information in the first row, except for equal number of columns and spacing as the rows below.
 E.g.,
 ```
 gene    Sample1   Sample2   Sample3
 g_1_	0.99	0.93	0.39